alexware/design-patterns-swift/README.md

 ```

 ## Decorator
-> Pattern allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class. </br>
+> Allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class. </br>

 #### Cocoa/CocoaTouch Adaptation: </br>
 NSAttributedString, NSScrollView, and UIDatePicker </br>